City Hall and Cell Towers

 - Significant Gap in Coverage: On a Federal level significant gap needs to be shown to permit cell towers.
 Citizens can take their own measurements if done in a valid manner.
 See Santa Rosa Fights Cell Tower Placement.

 - Use the”least intrusive means” to close any alleged significant gap in coverage, which is to co-locate antennas on existing macro towers.

 Hempstead Town in Long Island- Setbacks from Homes, Schools

 In Hempstead Town an ordinance was passed which states that no new cell towers or antennae shall be located closer than 1500 feet to a residential home, house of worship, day care center or school.
-Hempstead Town Wireless Facilities Ordinance
+Town of Hempstead Ordinance

 Bar Harbor, Maine- 1500 foot Setbacks from Schools